ronaldstoner/ron/_posts/2024-05-20-I_Gained_1_Million_Followers_in_24_Hours.md

 ### The Approach

 I like taking advantages of existing features in products.
 I've always been keen on using the system functionality against itself.
 While what I did was nothing novel, it was achievable none-the-less.
-I knew from other scripts I worked on prior that generating over 1 million keypairs locally on a CPU and broadcasting them into the Nostr network was both cheap and easy, but would take some time to broadcast follow events.
+I knew from other scripts I worked on prior that generating over 1 million keypairs locally on a CPU and broadcasting them into the Nostr network was both cheap and easy, but would take some time to broadcast the follow event payload.
 In a world of cheap, easy, and fast you only get two out of the three.

 The exercise was accomplished with less than 200 lines of code.
 However, I won't share that here as I don't want others to replicate my actions.